joshhus/blockchain-sw-25/index.md

 2. Install a Kubernetes cluster and log in to your cluster.
 If you are using OpenShift, see the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the CLI.
 If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

-3. If you are _not_ running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private, you need to setup the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+3. If you are _not_ running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution, you need to setup the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.

 4. Get the entitlement key from your MyIBM account in order to install the platform.
 For more information, see [Get your entitlement key](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp#deploy-ocp-entitlement-key).